aragoncoop/temp/README.md

 ### The Temporary Aragon Cooperative DAO is live

 As stated, any proposal to the Aragon Cooperative DAO will take 7 days to be approved or denied.
 We need to engage, communicate, and make decisions faster than that.
-With this in mind, I've deploying a Rinkeby DAO.
+With this in mind, I've deployed a Rinkeby DAO.
 This DAO will serve as a coordination tool to help us make decisions.
 It is completely opt-in and voluntary.
 It will not be able to move funds.
-It is a merely coordination tool that helps to coordinate around a social contract.
 It will, however, allow us to start using it immediately.
 We can test it out for a week or two and then, if we want, vote to move this process to the Aragon Cooperative mainnet DAO.

 The DAO parameters are as follows:
 - support: 66%